faradayio/sniff/README.markdown

 Schema are defined using a DSL provided by the [data_miner](http://github.com/seamusabshere/data_miner) library.

 ### Attribute curation policy
-This defines how an emitter's attributes (initialized and stored with respect to the schema) are curated and decorated into a snapshot for later use by the carbon model.
+This defines how an emitter's attributes (initialized and stored with respect to the schema) are curated and decorated into a snapshot for later use by the impact model.
 The policy is defined in `lib/*emitter_name*/characterization.rb` within an emitter library.
 For example, here is [flight's characterization](http://github.com/brighterplanet/flight/blob/master/lib/flight/characterization.rb).

 Characterizations are defined using a DSL provided by the [characterizable](http://github.com/seamusabshere/characterizable) library.

-### Carbon model
+### Impact model
-An emission estimate is obtained by giving an emitter's curated characteristics as input to an execution of its carbon model.
+An impact estimate is obtained by giving an emitter's curated characteristics as input to an execution of its impact model.
 The model is defined in `lib/*emitter_name*/characterization.rb` within an emitter library.
-For example, here is [flight's carbon model](http://github.com/brighterplanet/flight/blob/master/lib/flight/carbon_model.rb).
+For example, here is [flight's impact model](http://github.com/brighterplanet/flight/blob/master/lib/flight/impact_model.rb).

 Carbon models are defined using a DSL provided by the [leap](http://github.com/rossmeissl/leap) library.